 Located in the former headquarters of the largest domestic slave trading company in the United States, the Freedom House Museum shares the painful stories of thousands of men, women, and children who passed through the site on their way to lives of hard labor and bondage on the large plantations of the Deep South.

-Lives Bound Together: Slavery at George Washington’s Mount Vernon Exhibit, Mount Vernon
+George Washington’s Mount Vernon, Mount Vernon

-Covering the lives of nineteen enslaved individuals that lived at Mount Vernon, the Lives Bound Together exhibit sheds light on Washington’s changing views towards slavery that led to him adding a provision to free his slaves after his death in his will.
+Covering the lives of nineteen enslaved individuals that lived at Mount Vernon, the "Lives Bound Together" exhibit sheds light on Washington’s views toward slavery that led to him enslaving people, but also adding a provision to eventually free them in his will.

 Booker T. Washington National Monument, Hardy